replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - For auto-scrolling chat, add empty div with ref at end of messages and scroll on message updates
 - For streaming UI transitions, check isComplete on last message before showing next step
 - Server-side render layout components when possible to avoid loading states
 - Server-side fetch data in layout.tsx for initial render, then use client-side actions for updates
 - Move client-side state and effects into dedicated client components
+- When using params in page.tsx, type it as Promise<{ id: string }> for dynamic routes
+- When using cookies() in server components, must await before accessing values
+- Server-side render layout components when possible to avoid loading states
+- Server-side fetch data in layout.tsx for initial render, then use client-side actions for updates
+- Move client-side state and effects into dedicated client components
+- Server-side fetch data in layout.tsx for initial render, then use client-side actions for updates
+- Move client-side state and effects into dedicated client components